3rd update: April 2021

 What goes wrong when setting corporate video objectives

-The biggest problem is too many people jumping on the bandwagon and hijacking your agenda.
+The biggest problem is often too many people jumping on the bandwagon and hijacking your agenda.

-eg, a C level person, or divisional head might want to include their pet project, which has the net effect of diluting the message you want to tell.
+eg, a C level person, or divisional head might want to include their pet project (their own campaign goal), which has the net effect of diluting the message you want to tell.

-But equally it can be you, setting too many objectives, a bit of this and a bit of that because it's what we always say.
+But equally it can be you, setting too many objectives, (because "it's what we always say").

 The video goal & audience needs to be written in bold at the top of every associated document, so you or others don't lose sight of where you're going.

-– so, if you're making an explainer style of corporate video, you need to know these kinds of questions before you start production:
+So, if you're making an explainer style of corporate video, you need to answer these questions before commencing any video production:

-- What are your 3 big benefits that show how your offer solves their problem?
+- What are your 3 big benefits that show how your offer solves their problems?

 Your scriptwriter will use this detailed information to make sure that the core video message is completely aligned with both your objective, and the target audience for the video.

-So from the start of the video you need to have clear objectives and USPs embedded in your thought processes.
+So from the start of your video project you need to have clear objectives and USPs embedded in your thought processes.

-Thinking about these in depth video questions will help you to put the video in the full marketing picture for your company
+Thinking about these in depth video questions will help you to place the video as part of the full marketing picture for your company

 - making sure that the final video is not a bad surprise, or just underwhelming in its ROI.

-What really matters is that the video meets your clearly specified corporate or business objectives.
+What really matters above all is that your corporate video production meets your clearly specified marketing objectives.